Skip to main content

 The telepresence curl command

 The network interface that is added when connecting using telepresence connect --docker will not be accessible directly from the host computer.
-It is confined to the telepresence daemon container, and there you should not expect to be able to curl your cluster resources directly.
+It is confined to the telepresence daemon container.

 You can use the telepresence curl command to curl your cluster resources.
-This command will run curl in a docker container that shares the network of the daemon container.
+It will run curl in a docker container that shares the network and DNS of the daemon container.

 The telepresence docker-run command

-The -- separates flags intended for telepresence ingest/intercept from flags intended for docker run.
+The -- separates flags intended for telepresence replace/ingest/intercept/wiretap from flags intended for docker run.

 It's recommended that you always use the --docker-run in combination with a connection started with the telepresence connect --docker, because that makes everything less intrusive: